anumehashukla/wayfaringuniverse/_posts/UnitedStates/2021-01-12-bay-area-hikes.md

 <br>
 <br>
 27. [Wildcat Creek Loop Trail ](https://www.alltrails.com/explore/trail/us/california/wildcat-creek-loop-trail)*- 7.1 miles, Elev Gain 1,102 ft*
 <br>Easy Trail near Berkeley hills.
-Plan it on a cloudy day, since most of the trail is exposed and it could become really hot, or do it super early.
-Nice 360 degree views at the peak.
-Also there is a nice picnic area at the trailhead
+Plan it on a cloudy day since most of the trail is exposed, and it could become really hot, or do it super early.
+Nice 360-degree views at the peak.
+Also, there is a nice picnic area at the trailhead
 <br>
 <br>
 28. [Skyline, Brandon, Two Rocks, Columbine, and Cascade Loop ](https://www.alltrails.com/explore/trail/us/california/brandon-trail-two-rocks-trail-and-columbine-trail-loop)*- 6.4 miles, Elev Gain 925 ft*